 Depending on your TBI’s severity, the lifetime medical costs and living expenses can range anywhere from $85,000 up to $4 million.
 Additionally, these estimates do not include loss of income, employee benefits, and productivity.
 The most devastating financial costs typically occur within the first year.
 Even if the brain injury is mild, it will often cost $15,000 on average for medical care and ongoing rehabilitation to ensure a full recovery.
 For moderate to severe TBIs, the first-year averages $196,000.
 After hospitalization, the estimated medical and non-medical expenses in the first year are a little over $151,000 for insurance, vocational rehabilitation, mandatory home modifications, etc.

 Have you sustained a brain injury in Fresno?
 If someone else is responsible for your TBI, you may be eligible for a lawsuit against him or her.
 In these situations, Freedman Law can help.
-You can easily contact us online or call 559-447-9000 to schedule a consultation with a Fresno traumatic brain injury attorney and identify your optimal path to compensation.
+You can easily contact us online or call 559-447-9000 to schedule a free consultation with a Fresno traumatic brain injury attorney and identify your optimal path to compensation.